chocolatey/choco-wiki/FeaturesCreatePackagesFromInstallers.md

 ## FAQ

 ### How do I take advantage of Package Builder?
 You must have a [Business edition of Chocolatey](https://chocolatey.org/compare).
-Business editions are great for organizations that need to manage the total software management lifecycle.
+Business editions are great for organizations that need to manage the total software lifecycle.

 ### I'm a licensed customer, now what?
 When you run `choco new`, you can add `--file` and point Chocolatey at the installer file and let Chocolatey figure out everything for creating a package and the silent arguments and wrap that around the installer.